Brett-Tanner/Journal/2024/Feb_24.md

 ## February 11th

+- [x] Add a time_slots table dump to the admin panel for Daniel

 ### Deployment

-- [] Get the Docker image running succesfully
+- Get the Docker image running succesfully
+  - [x] Resolve poppler related errors

 ### Lessons

-- [] Allow editing proposed changes directly
+- [x] Add comments and rejected boolean to proposed changes
-- [] Reject doesn't destroy, just marks it as rejected
+- [x] Reject doesn't destroy, just marks it as rejected
+- [x] Change rejected boolean to status enum
+- [x] Show changes on the profile of the writer who proposed them, sorted by status
-- [] Allow adding comments to proposed changes
+- [x] Allow adding comments to proposed changes & selecting change status
+- [x] Update ProposedChangePolicy & tests
+- Allow editing proposed changes directly
+  - [x] Give up and just duplicate the relevant lesson columns in proposed change table
+  - [x] Update tests
+  - [x] Editing a proposed change should take you to the relevant lesson form with the proposed change info prefilled
+    - Probably create a new Lesson from the proposed change info in ProposedChangeController#edit

+## February 12th

+### Deployment

+- Get the Docker image running succesfully
+  - [] Resolve lack of postgres server in dev env

+### Lessons

+- Allow editing proposed changes directly
+  - [] Make sure linkable/listable both work on ProposedChanges

 #### Courses